Login to Complete A Nomination or to Access Scoring Panel

 The following information will be necessary to complete the online nomination process:

-· A current official high school transcript of all completed courses
+- A current official high school transcript of all completed courses, in PDF format

 One recommendation must be written by a teacher who has instructed the nominee within the past twelve months.
 The other may be written by any other person who is not a family member.
 This person must know the nominee well enough to complete the recommendation with specificity.
 This includes, but is not limited to, a past or present teacher.

 The directed recommendation format has been designed to elicit specific information regarding the nominee.
 Recommendations are limited to 500 words and must include the following:

 - Your name, address, position and the role in which you know the nominee.

 - Give an example of an accomplishment that demonstrates leadership and/or character by the nominee.